For more natural, fuller eyebrows.

 - Anyone who has gotten a deep tan or chemical peel in the last two weeks.

-- Anyone who requires anesthetic and is allergic to lidocaine, tetracaine, or epinephrine.
+- Anyone who requires an anesthetic and is allergic to lidocaine, tetracaine, or epinephrine.

 - Anyone with serious medical conditions should consult with their doctors and obtain their approval.